4 shot in "murder-suicide" inside classroom of San Bernardino elementary school

 Several of the children appeared to be crying and holding the hands of their teachers, she added.

 San Bernardino was the setting for one of the nation's worst mass murders.
 On Dec.
-2, 2015, Syed Rizwan Farook and Tashfeen Malik barged into a county health department Christmas Party and opened fire, killing 14 people.
+2, 2015, Syed Rizwan Farook and Tashfeen Malik barged into a county health department Christmas Party and opened fire, killing 14 people and wounding 22 others.

 The radicalized couple was later killed by police.